We’ve hit peak foodfluencer

 But if Topjaw and his smorgasbord of guests supposedly stand in for the humble consumer, who are the real power players shaping London’s food scene?
 Are they just as exclusionary?
 Well, yes.
 Take the Straker’s debacle — in August of last year, the Notting Hill restaurant (helmed by chef-stroke-online-sensation Thomas Straker) faced backlash over the lack of diversity in their kitchen team.
 “Straker’s was one high profile example of the way that restaurant culture can feel like a space dominated by white men,” adds O’Neill.
 “It’s a problem across the board in kitchens, whether that’s because men dominate and the culture can be exclusionary for women chefs, or because well-funded restaurants contribute to gentrification without engaging with the existing communities in the places they’re moving into”.

-Strakers is the golden child of Instagram’s “posh chefs” — the ordained king of names like Julius Roberts, George Williams and a few of the guys that lark about for MOB Kitchen.
-Less the foul-mouthed and authentically rustic brand of cheffing that became prominent in the 00s thanks to Gordon Ramsay and Jamie Oliver, these figures are inherently palatable, gentle, and often shilling you a run-of-the-mill pantry staple that one of their mates has shoved into slightly nice packaging.
+Straker is the golden child of Instagram’s “posh chefs” — the ordained king of names like Julius Roberts, George Williams and a few of the guys that lark about for MOB Kitchen.
+Less the foul-mouthed and authentically rustic brand of cheffing that became prominent in the 00s thanks to Gordon Ramsay and Jamie Oliver, these figures are inherently palatable, gentle, and often shilling you a run-of-the-mill pantry staple that one of their mates has shoved into slightly nicer packaging.
 I was thinking of something like a tin of sardines when I wrote that, but this video, where Straker has collabed with the decidedly generic clothing brand Fera, will do nicely.

 It might be easier to swallow this genre of chef if they were a kind of cheery boys club, all camaraderie and good-natured fun.
 But peel back the layers and you’ll find that – like a lot of things men turn their attention to – it’s laced with an unparalleled competitive spirit.
 There’s a tendency to monopolise, even.
 Take the slightly lesser known @norules_kitchen.
 His thing is pesto, and that materialises as recipes filled with the stuff, as well as videos where he makes veiled threats about taking pesto on Dragon’s Den.
 But his perceived ownership of pesto – which, at the end of the day, has its roots in ancient Rome – is so unflinching that when MOB Kitchen went ahead and launched their own pesto series, their comments were sprinkled with the sentiment that @norules_kitchen did it first, and did it better.